mcespo/scalptrade/content/collections/pages/about.md

 **Our Culture**

 The Scalp Trade team is built on the foundation of collaboration, diversity and innovation; we work hard to foster a culture that our team truly enjoys.
-We value critical thinkers, who are adapt at deep problem solving, and can endure a fast paced environment.
+We value critical thinkers, who are adept at deep problem solving, and can endure a fast paced environment.

 While we are committed to critical thinking, we want more than a degree.
 We focus on the intangibles; we embrace individuals with grit, self-motivation, and those with the desire to experience and tackle the most difficult obstacles.